Welcome to reallymoving’s second guide to saving.

 Similarly, think about how much you’d pay for a takeaway compared to a dine in for two meal for £10, or a ‘make your own pizza’ night with friends - there are easy and fun ways to make savings.

 The alternative, of course, is for those who have iron-like willpower.
 Go to meet your friends at the pub, but only buy one drink or have tap water.
 Meet your friends for dinner but use vouchers, codes, coupons or just choose the cheapest thing on the menu.
+Your friends will understand why you are trying to save!

 It’s up to you which approach works best – if you’ve got a fear of missing out and are happy to stay strong whilst your friends indulge (and you won’t feel obligated to buy a round at the pub) go for it.